AventusDAO/avn-bridge/README.md

 #### The AVN Bridge has 4 main responsibilities:

-1. Management of *validators* - POS transaction processors existing as actors within the AVN whose token deposits are locked in T2.
+1. Management of *Authors* - AvN nodes responsible for block creation on T2 and the publishing of their proofs to T1.

-2. The periodic checkpointing (*publishing*) of Merkle tree roots encoding all transactions that have occurred on T2.
+2. The periodic checkpointing (*publishing*) by authors of Merkle roots encoding all transactions that have occurred on T2.

-3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between T1 Ethereum mainnet and the T2 AVN sidechain by the following processes:
+3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between T1 Ethereum and the T2 AVN sidechain by the following processes:
 - *Lifting* - locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account
 - *Lowering* - destroying tokens on T2 and unlocking and transferring the equivalent amount to the specified T1 recipient account